twbs/blog/_posts/2016-09-05-bootstrap-4-alpha-4.md

 For more details on this release's changes, take a look at the [Alpha 4 ship list issue](https://github.com/twbs/bootstrap/issues/20373), as well as the [closed Alpha 4 milestone](https://github.com/twbs/bootstrap/milestone/40?closed=1).
 Be sure to [join our official Slack room!](https://bootstrap-slack.herokuapp.com) and dive into [our issue tracker](https://github.com/twbs/bootstrap/issues/) with bug reports, questions, and general feedback whenever possible.

-## Bootstrap CDN

-After reviewing the changelog, update your CDN links to point to the v3.3.7 files:
+**Using the Bootstrap CDN?** Review the changelog and update your CDN links to point to the latest files:

 {% highlight html %}
 <!-- Latest compiled and minified CSS -->